maxgrillascasalvarelly/ens-contracts/README.md

 ###("super")
 ### ReverseRegistrar

-Implementation of the reverse registrar responsible for managing reverse resolution via the .addr.reverse special-purpose TLD.
+Implementation of the reverse registrar responsible for managing reverse resolution via the .addr.reverse special-purpose SUPER

 ### TestRegistrar